-This leaf comes from a manuscript once owned by the famous Victorian art critic, John Ruskin (1819–1900), who is known to have removed some of its leaves to give away as gifts.
+This leaf comes from a manuscript once owned by the famous Victorian art critic John Ruskin (1819–1900), who removed some of its leaves to give away as gifts.